axp8948/whiteCoatAI/README.md

 This is a prototype/demo application intended for educational and research purposes.
 **Always consult a qualified healthcare provider for medical advice.**

+Here is the link to the website: https://whitecoatai-2xizuifvkdg64cgjvvk9kc.streamlit.app/